Tribal and Insular Area Grants: Diesel Emissions Reduction Act (DERA)

 EPA anticipates awarding approximately $5 million in DERA funding under this announcement.
 A total of $4.5 million will be made available to tribal governments (or intertribal consortia) and Alaska Native villages, and $500,000 will be made available to insular area governments.
 EPA anticipates awarding five to ten cooperative agreements to tribal governments (or intertribal consortia) and Alaska Native villages and two to four cooperative agreements to insular area governments.

-This year's Request for Applications (RFA) has no mandatory cost share requirement and sets funding limits to $800,000 for tribal applicants and $250,000 for insular area applicants.
-Each applicant may submit up to two applications.
+This year's Request for Applications (RFA) had no mandatory cost share requirement and sets funding limits to $800,000 for tribal applicants and $250,000 for insular area applicants.

 Although funding for both tribes and insular areas is planned under this single RFA, the applications will be competed separately.
 Tribal applications will be reviewed, ranked and selected by one review panel, and insular area applications will be reviewed, ranked and selected by a separate review panel.
 EPA’s ten regional offices will manage awards.
 The number and size of cooperative agreements made under this announcement are subject to the availability of funds, the quality of applications received, and other considerations.